emukidid/swiss-gc/trunk/cube/swiss/readme.txt

 using the included cheats editor.
 You may convert action replay codes using GCNCrypt and then add those too.
-Swiss comes with a embedded cheats database but if you have an updated one, place it as device:\cheats.qch and it will picked up and loaded instead of the internal cheats database.
+Swiss comes with a embedded cheats database but if you have an updated one, place it on any device that Swiss can read from and select by pressing A it to load it.

 IMPORTANT:
 - 480P video mode forcing is Work in Progress - it may not work at all yet!
-- Disc dumping is known to corrupt some HDD's - still work in progress!
+- Disc dumping is known to corrupt some HDD's - still WIP